Mistakenly called lymphatic glands are part of the lymphatic system, a component of the body’s immune system.

 Lymph nodes in breast cancer

-Breast cancer initially develops as a lump in the breast, but it often spreads to the axillary lymph nodes, allowing it to access the lymphatic system and travel to other areas of the body.
+Breast cancer initially develops as a lump in the breast.
+Still, it often spreads to the axillary lymph nodes, allowing it to access the lymphatic system and travel to other body areas.

-During surgical procedures to remove breast cancer, including lumpectomies and partial, radical, or total mastectomies, surgeons often remove some of the axillary lymph nodes to determine whether the breast cancer has spread and also to determine staging. cancer.
+During surgical procedures to remove breast cancer, including lumpectomies and partial, radical, or total mastectomies, surgeons often remove some axillary lymph nodes to determine whether the breast cancer has spread and decide to stage.
+Cancer.

-Efferent lymphatic vessels travel directly to the systemic veins at the root of the neck, although a few efferent vessels pass first through the ipsilateral supraclavicular nodes.
+Efferent lymphatic vessels travel directly to the systemic veins at the root of the neck, although a few efferent ships pass first through the ipsilateral supraclavicular nodes.

-During breast removal surgery, if cancer has spread to the axillary lymph nodes, they are often removed by surgeons to study the extent of the cancer.
+During breast removal surgery, if cancer has spread to the axillary lymph nodes, they are often removed by surgeons to study the extent of the tumor.

 The number of positive nodes is of prognostic significance.
-This is a key variable in patients with early stage breast carcinoma.
+This is a critical variable in patients with early-stage breast carcinoma.

 Patients in the early stages of breast cancer have a 30-40% chance of having positive axillary nodes.

-Lymph nodes can indicate the presence and absence of tumor cells and are one of the key indicators of the type of treatment that each individual patient requires.
+Lymph nodes can indicate the presence and absence of tumor cells and are one of the critical indicators of the type of treatment that each patient requires.

-Lymph node removal helps in the removal of cancer cells from the nodes, which greatly prevents cancer metastasis .
+Lymph node removal helps remove cancer cells from the nodes, significantly preventing cancer metastasis.